/// blog Image Hosting

 Rate limits on deletion

-There is no special limit on deletions — they go through the same edge as regular API calls.
+There is no special limit on deletions.
+They go through the same edge as regular API calls.
 If you paste a link and want to remove it immediately, that works.
 The only caveat is that cache warmup can mean the image is briefly visible at a CDN node after the storage delete has completed.
-For sensitive uploads, wait the few minutes for cache TTL before assuming the image is truly gone.
+For sensitive uploads, wait a few minutes for the cache to expire before assuming the image is truly gone.

 Tutorials that go with this one